UrielGui/lista-de-usuarios-app/README.md

 # APP - User List
-Mobile application that allows you to view, create and edit users from a given list.
+Mobile application that allows you to view, create and edit users from a given list

 ![APP - User List](https://i.imgur.com/5bA7uqT.gif)